Srilekya07/CNN-Plastic-Waste-Classification/README.md

 ## Dataset
 The dataset used for this project is Waste Classification Data.
 It contains a total of 25,077 labeled images, divided into two categories: Organic and Recyclable.
-Dataset is divided into train data (85%) and test data (15%) Training data - 22564 images and Test data - 2513 images You can access the dataset here: https://www.kaggle.com/datasets/techsash/waste-classification-data.
+Dataset is divided into train data (85%) and test data (15%) Training data - 22564 images and Test data - 2513 images.
+You can access the dataset here: https://www.kaggle.com/datasets/techsash/waste-classification-data.

 ## Week-1 Update: